Dizziness: Light-Headedness and Vertigo

 - Anxiety and stress.

-- The use of tobacco, alcohol, or illegal drugs.
+- The use of tobacco, alcohol, cannabis, or other drugs.

 A more serious cause of light-headedness is bleeding.
-Most of the time, the location of the bleeding and the need to seek medical care are obvious.
-But sometimes bleeding is not obvious (occult bleeding).
+Most of the time, the location of the bleeding and the need to seek medical care are clear.
+But sometimes bleeding isn't obvious (occult bleeding).
 You may have small amounts of bleeding in your digestive tract over days or weeks without noticing the bleeding.
-When this happens, light-headedness and fatigue may be the first noticeable symptoms that you are losing blood.
+When this happens, light-headedness and fatigue may be the first signs that you are losing blood.
 Heavy menstrual bleeding also can cause this type of light-headedness.

-Sometimes the cause of light-headedness is an abnormal heart rhythm (arrhythmia), which can cause fainting spells (syncope).
-Unexplained fainting spells need to be evaluated by a doctor.
+Sometimes the cause of light-headedness is an abnormal heart rhythm (arrhythmia).
+This can cause fainting spells (syncope).
+Unexplained fainting spells need to be checked by a doctor.
 You can check your heart rate by taking your pulse.

 - Vision gives you information about your position and motion in relationship to the rest of the world.
-This is an important part of the balance mechanism and often overrides information from the other balance-sensing systems.
+This is an important part of the balance mechanism.
+It often overrides information from the other balance-sensing systems.

 - Sensory nerves in your joints allow your brain to keep track of the position of your legs, arms, and torso.
-Your body is then automatically able to make tiny changes in posture that help you maintain your balance (proprioception).
+Your body can then make tiny changes in posture that help you keep your balance.

 - Skin pressure sensation gives you information about your body's position and motion in relationship to gravity.

 - A portion of the inner ear, called the labyrinth, which includes the semicircular canals, contains specialized cells that detect motion and changes in position.
-Injury to or diseases of the inner ear can send false signals to the brain indicating that the balance mechanism of the inner ear (labyrinth) detects motion.
+Injury to or problems of the inner ear can send false signals to the brain.
+They can tell the brain that the balance mechanism of the inner ear (labyrinth) detects motion.
 If these false signals conflict with signals from the other balance and positioning centres of the body, vertigo may occur.

 Common causes of vertigo include:

-- Inner ear disorders, such as benign paroxysmal positional vertigo (BPPV), Ménière's disease, vestibular neuritis, or labyrinthitis.
+- Inner ear disorders.
+Examples are benign paroxysmal positional vertigo (BPPV), Ménière's disease, vestibular neuritis, and labyrinthitis.

 - Injury to the ear or head.

-- Migraine headaches, which are painful, debilitating headaches that often occur with vertigo, nausea, vomiting, and sensitivity to light, noise, and smell.
+- Migraine headaches.
+They are painful, debilitating headaches that often occur with vertigo, nausea, vomiting, and sensitivity to light, noise, and smell.